riotu-lab/ROSNavBench/README.md

   - **Nav2 Simple Commander**: Essential for navigation tasks and commands.

-Please ensure that these prerequisites are satisfied before proceeding with the Benchmarking Tool setup and usage.
+Please ensure that these prerequisites are satisfied before proceeding with the ROSNavBench setup and usage.

 ## Launching the Test